Berlin Rebels: History

 In 2009, the club won another division championship and moved up to the GFL once more.
 It was to be a short visit, the Rebels came last and were forced to play the Düsseldorf Panther in the promotion-relegation round.
 Two very tight games followed.
 The Rebels lost at home 41–43 but managed to defeat the Panthers in Düsseldorf 34–33.
 Nevertheless, this was not enough, the Rebels were relegated on aggregate score by a point.

-The 2011 season provided an opportunity for easier promotion from the GFL 2 as the GFL was to be enlarged from 14 to 16 teams and, consequently, the division champions were promoted directly and the runners-up had the right to play the last placed GFL teams.
-The Rebels came second in the northern division, behind the Hamburg Blue Devils but were spared the promotion round when the last placed GFL team, the Assindia Cardinals, decided to withdraw from the league to the GFL 2 for financial reasons.
+The 2011 season provided an opportunity for easier promotion from the GFL2 as the GFL was to be enlarged from 14 to 16 teams and, consequently, the division champions were promoted directly and the runners-up had the right to play the last placed GFL teams.
+The Rebels came second in the northern division, behind the Hamburg Blue Devils but were spared the promotion round when the last placed GFL team, the Assindia Cardinals, decided to withdraw from the league to the GFL2 for financial reasons.
 In 2012, the club came fifth in the northern division of the GFL and failed to qualify for the play-off, a result repeated in 2013.
 It missed out on the play-offs in 2014 and 2015, too after coming sixth and fifth in the league.

 In 2016, the Rebels finished their division on a fourth rank and qualified for the play-offs.
-In the quarter finals they lost against the Schwäbisch Hall Unicorns.
+In the quarter-finals they lost against the Schwäbisch Hall Unicorns.
 The following season was a perfect copy.
 Again the Rebels finished fourth and lost their quarter final in Schwäbisch Hall, but this time the Unicorns needed an overtime.
 In 2018 the Rebels played their most successful season.
 Only a half win short to division champs New Yorker Lions and runners-up Dresden Monarchs they finished third.
 Their third consecutive quarter finals appearance they lost against Frankfurt Universe.